-This site represents a new research cluster in the School of Art and Media working mainly with the research theme of Art and Audience
+This site represents research in the School of Art, Design and Architecture working mainly with the research theme of Art and Audience

 ► Aims & Objectives:

 • To examine the potential of creative use of audiovisual strategies, particularly in the relationship between artists, educators, students, community, audience and industry, within local, national and international frameworks and to deploy appropriate findings within pedagogic processes